 (A) kept man/woman:

 Someone who is in a relationship where the other person pays for everything. ex.
-"Stephen's girlfriend always pays for everything.
-He's such a kept man."
+"Stephen is a kept man.
+His girlfriend always pays for everything."

 (To) kick back: